mariodian/bitfinex-auto-lend/README.md

 Bitfinex Auto Lend is bitfinex PHP bot that automatically lends your money based on the market prices.

+Create a [Bitfinex account](https://www.bitfinex.com/?refcode=P1odZd0Bkc) if you haven't done so yet.

+P.S.
+It's a referral link.
+If you sign up with it you'll get 10% off of trading and lending fees.

 ## Options ##

 To change options please edit config-{currency}.php